wp-plugins/lexicographer/readme.txt

 == Installation ==

+Either:

+1. Search for and install Lexicographer directly through the 'Plugins' menu in WordPress

+Or:

+1. Download and unzip Lexicographer
 1. Upload the `lexicographer` directory to the `/wp-content/plugins` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress